GATECH-EIC/ViTALiTy/README.md

 </p>

-* ***On the hardware level***, we develop a dedicated ac- celerator to better leverage the algorithmic properties of VITALITY’s linear attention, where only a low- rank component is executed during inference favoring hardware efficiency.
-Specifically, VITALITY’s acceler- ator features a chunk-based design integrating both a systolic array tailored for matrix multiplications and pre/post-processors customized for VITALITY atten- tions’ pre/post-processing steps.
-Furthermore, we adopt an intra-layer pipeline design to leverage the intra-layer data dependency for enhancing the overall throughput, together with a down-forward accumulation dataflow for the systolic array to improve hardware efficiency.
+* ***On the hardware level***, we develop a dedicated accelerator to better leverage the algorithmic properties of VITALITY’s linear attention, where only a low-rank component is executed during inference favoring hardware efficiency.
+Specifically, VITALITY’s accelerator features a chunk-based design integrating both a systolic array tailored for matrix multiplications and pre/post-processors customized for VITALITY attentions’ pre/post-processing steps.
+Furthermore, we adopt an intra-layer pipeline design to leverage the intra-layer data dependency for enhancing the overall throughput together with a down-forward accumulation dataflow for the systolic array to improve hardware efficiency.

 <p align="center">
 <img src="./figures/hardware_overall.png" width="800">